JohnsPortfoli0/Radar-Tracker/README.md

    - Manual Kalman filter estimates.
    - MATLAB Kalman filter estimates.
 - Shows how the Kalman Filter smooths noisy measurements and accurately reconstructs the target’s trajectory.
+- Calculates the MAPE from the position estimates and gives back both filters accuracy as a percentage.

 # Key Features